Posted on 14 February, 2020

 We have a very easy reference tool for this assessment: A B C D E

 Is the mole symmetrical?
-In other words, if you imagined folding it over on itself would it be give or take fairly even?
+In other words, if you imagined folding it over on itself would it be fairly even?
 Or is it two completely different halves?

 How does the border look?
 Well defined, smooth?
 Or is it jagged, perhaps blurred?